thomas-lamiaux/rocq-prover.org/data/tutorials/getting-started/1_00_install_Rocq.md

 ## Install Platform Tools

-VsRocq is an extension for [Visual Studio Code]("https://code.visualstudio.com/) (VS Code) and [VSCodium](https://vscodium.com/) which provides support for the Rocq prover.
+VsRocq is an extension for [Visual Studio Code]("https://code.visualstudio.com/) (VS Code) and [VSCodium](https://vscodium.com/) which provides support for the Rocq Prover.

 It is built around a language server which natively speaks the [LSP protocol](https://learn.microsoft.com/en-us/visualstudio/extensibility/language-server-protocol?view=vs-2022).